 3. Or you can leave an object such as jewellery, art or shares.

 The executors of your Will are in charge of making sure that your wishes are carried out.
 They tell the beneficiaries about their gifts, settle any remaining bills and take care of the taxes due on your estate.
 You need to be able to trust them, and they need to be prepared to take on this responsibility.

 You can name a family member (including someone benefiting from your Will) or a friend.
 Alternatively, you can use a professional like an accountant or solicitor (who will normally require payment from your estate).
 Or, if you prefer, a combination of relatives, friends and professionals.

-Gifts left in Wills are so important to MDUK and these very special gifts fund over 30 percent* of the groundbreaking research we fund, that changes lives.
+Gifts left in Wills are so important to MDUK and these very special gifts fund a quarter* of the ground-breaking research we fund, that changes lives.
 Even as little as one percent of your estate will make a meaningful contribution to MDUK’s research programme in the years to come.